2 Expats Talk about Health Insurance and Healthcare in Turkey

 When we asked about emergency services, members in Turkey wrote:

 "There are several hospitals near where I live.
 These however are private ones.
 I myself use Baskent University hospital, which I have found very good.
 Also their prices are more reasonable than some of the others.
 The care I received there has been first class.
 Also there is no long waiting time if you require an operation.
-As for emergency services, my wife received treatment with only a short wait to see a doctor, apart from that I cannot say," said another expat.
+As for emergency services, my wife received treatment with only a short wait to see a doctor, apart from that I cannot say," said an expat in Istanbul.

 Will I need to travel to see a specialist?

 "Before living in Istanbul I lived near Kemer with my going to Antalya for treatment.
-I have had two operations there and was well pleased with the medical services received," added another expat.
+I have had two operations there and was well pleased with the medical services received," said one expat living in Istanbul.

 Are common prescription medications available in Turkey?

 "Yes.
 You can purchase most prescription medicines in the pharmacy's that are easily found.
 In general you do not require a prescription except for dangerous class drugs like morphine.
 The cost of medicines are far cheaper than in various other Euopean countries.
-I have never had a problem buying medicines here in Turkey where I have lived for over 20 years," said another expat.
+I have never had a problem buying medicines here in Turkey where I have lived for over 20 years," commented one expat who moved to Istanbul, Turkey.

 Are healthcare services good in Turkey?